Ammly/AdbSms/README.md

 - `i64 0` - Timestamp (for Android 11+)

 This approach does not require any special permissions beyond standard ADB access to your device with USB debugging enabled.

+## Architecture

+The project consists of two main components:

+1. **Command-line tool**: A simple Python script (`main.py`) that can be used to send SMS messages directly from the command line

+2. **REST API**: A Flask-based API that provides:
+   - SMS sending endpoints
+   - Device status monitoring
+   - Bulk SMS processing via CSV uploads
+   - Swagger documentation

+The API uses:
+- Flask for HTTP handling
+- SQLAlchemy for database operations
+- Celery for asynchronous task processing
+- Redis as a message broker
+- PostgreSQL for data storage
+- Gunicorn as a WSGI server

 ## License